sanyaade-teachings/cloud-connection/README.md

 	#endif
 ```

+**TODO - WHERE TO PUT THE GOOGLE APPLICATION ID ON ANDROID AND IOS**

+## Getting Access to the Client

-After this, the Cloud Connection client is now available in the following manner:
+After initialisation a "Cloud Connection Client" is now available to either C++ or Lua script in the following manner from anywhere in your own code:

-### in C++
+### C++

 ```C++